Panchakarma Treatment The Full Body Cleanse

 2) Rasyanadi Krama: When Sodhana therapy is used as Purvakarma for Rasayana and Vajeekarana after Pradhana Karma, Rasayana drug is given that is called as Rasayanadi karma.

-3) Samana Prayoga: When Sodhana Chikitsa is performed for particular type of disease a part of Panchakarma treatment then a specific type of medicine is given this process is called Samana Prayoga.
+3) Samana Prayoga: When Sodhana Chikitsa is performed for a particular type of disease a part of Panchakarma treatment then a specific type of medicine is given this process is called Samana Prayoga.

 “All Panchakarma therapies or detoxification process must be carried out strictly under the supervision of qualified and experienced Ayurvedic physicians.”